 F1 brakes can regularly reach temperatures of between 400°C and 1000°C, but it varies throughout the race.
 Brake temperatures can be managed with cooling ducts, vents and holes, but if temperatures above 1000°C persist, oxidation of the brake discs and brake failure can occur.

-The brakes are of course not the only parts of the car that need to be made especially for the harsh conditions inside an F1 car, but they are one of the most important components.
-Let us first discuss what they are composed of, and then what temperatures they need to withstand.
+The brakes are of course not the only parts of the car that need to be made especially for the harsh conditions inside an F1 car, but they are some of the most important components.
+Below, we take a closer look at the brakes on an F1 car and discuss the temperatures they can reach.

 The Components Of F1 Brakes

 F1 brake systems are made up of various components, most of which are not exclusive to these types of cars.
-The main ones are the brake discs, calipers, master cylinders and the pedal.
-These items are all within your normal car’s braking system, although they will vary in size, weight and overall construction, as is to be expected when comparing with such a high-performance car.
+The main ones are the brake discs, calipers, master cylinders and the brake pedal.
+These parts are all within your normal car’s braking system, although they will vary in size, weight and overall construction, as is to be expected with such a high-performance car.

 Because the cars are so fast, the brakes need to be able to slow them down rapidly to allow them to take the sometimes-sharp corners around a Grand Prix circuit.
 However, even though the brakes on F1 cars are some of the most advanced and some of the quickest at stopping any car, there are still performance restrictions that prevent them from being too strong.